• Skip to primary navigation

 • On the table in 30 minutes

-• Healthy - packed with fibre, protein, healthy fats and much more.
+• Healthy - packed with fiber, protein, healthy fats and much more.
 And did you know that canned corn is just as nutritious as fresh (and so much more convenient)?

 • No obscure ingredients - you should be able to get everything you need to make this salad from your local store.